How To Keep Shoelaces Tied

 On the other hand, your natural activity when wearing your shoes may limit the shoelaces ability to be tied up to your foot arch.
 When you are walking or running you are exerting special powers on the shoelaces that reduce their ability to stay tied up.

 Some manufacturers are also combining natural textiles with synthetic ones when creating shoelaces.
-This can add on to the affordability of the shoelaces but creates critical problems for their tying up stability.
+This can add to the affordability of the shoelaces but creates critical problems for their tying up stability.

 In other words, when trying to combine cotton and polyester in one shoelace it turns to be destructive for the tying up procedure.
 Especially because the shoelaces are vulnerable to water intrusion from the environment the cotton can absorb lots of water while the polyester cannot.
-That is why mixed up shoelaces are most of the times torn down easily after some months of constant use and of course, need you to constantly tie them up any time you perform the physical activity while wearing your shoes.
+That is why mixed up shoelaces are most of the time torn down easily after some months of constant use and of course, need you to constantly tie them up any time you perform the physical activity while wearing your shoes.

 What Can You do To Ensure Shoelaces are Always Tied Up?